Skip to main content

 Collecting your prescription

 You can usually collect your prescription 2 working days after you have ordered it.
+Please note, Controlled Drugs will not be available for collection until 3 working days before your medication is due.

 Do not allow your medicine to nearly run out before asking for more, as there may be a delay and you could be left without your medication.